-California Pools & Landscape Project Manager Brian Fox helped bring the vision to life for the Multops.
+California Pools & Landscape Designer Brian Fox helped bring the vision to life for the Multops.

 “Some of the most fun I had was designing this with you guys, really trying to take this house back to what we thought was more era-correct, but with a little modern twist to it and I really think we accomplished that well.

 “We just wanted from pulling up off the street, walking right through the whole house and into the backyard for it to all be one home,” said Multop.
 “Not like here’s your front, here’s your interior, here’s your pool.
 I think my favorite part is the continuity of how the yard flows into the house and back out into the front again.”